 4.52 There is a potential for buried archaeological remains to be revealed and impacted upon by development of the area.
-Prior to any planning application being submitted, the area should be subjected to a desk top archaeological evaluation which may result in trial trenching across the area to a pattern and density agreed by Milton Keynes Council's Archaeological Officer.
+Prior to any planning application being submitted, the area should be subjected to an archaeological field evaluation comprising of trial trenching across the area to a pattern and density agreed by Milton Keynes Council's Archaeological Officer.
 A report detailing the results of this work, and any protection works deemed necessary, shall be submitted with any planning application, and may be enforced by means of a condition imposed on the planning permission.